 Fez — The Comptoir des Mines Galerie is hosting “Sarabande,” the latest exhibition by Yasmina Alaoui, on view until March 8.
-The show signals a decisive shift in the artist’s creative process, embracing oil painting in what reads as a manifesto for material presence at a time when artificial intelligence increasingly shapes image production.
+The exhibition extends the research initiated in her previous project, “Binatna.”

-In “Sarabande,” Alaoui turns away from digital mediation and toward the tactile weight of paint.
+In “Sarabande,” Alaoui embraces the tactile weight of paint.
 The exhibition unfolds as a choreography of intertwined bodies, where movement overtakes figure and hierarchy dissolves.

 Rather than offering fixed focal points, the canvases draw the eye into a restless circulation.
 Bodies twist and merge in dense clusters, refusing clear boundaries between foreground and background.